Easy Equalisation for Beginning your Freediving Journey

-If this action is not resulting in an equalisation it is possible that the action is not forceful enough.
+While it is important to never force an equalisation, If this action is not resulting in an equalisation it is possible that the action is not forceful enough.
 While looking into the mirror do you notice the area just above where you are pinching the nose inflating or bulging out?
 If you cannot see this it is likely you are not driving the Adam’s Apple upwards hard enough.
 You might also observe (or feel with your hands) that your ears might also be moving as the Adam’s Apple moves up.
 In fact try wriggling your ears at the same time.

 You must be able to successfully use the Frenzel technique on land to equalise in both ears before proceeding to the next step.

 Step 2 Practice multiple times daily on land